 Soils are Cryochrepts and are approximately 2.0 m in depth over granitic parent material.
 Soil C in the top 100 mm of soil ranges from 130 to 200 g/kg and soil N pools range from 9 to 15 g/kg [Burns, 1980].

 Subnivean: (40º 03' 15'' N; 105º 35' 27'' W; 3535 m)

-The Subnivean site is located near the Saddle site on Niwot Ridge.
+The Subnivean site is located within the Saddle on Niwot Ridge.
 The instrument site is located in a relatively flat area above treeline within a broad saddle of the ridge.
-The high elevation and exposure of Niwot Ridge, and typically dry atmospheric conditions result in large clear-sky atmospheric transmissivity, increased solar insolation, low magnitudes of incident longwave radiation, low air temperatures, and high wind velocities.
+The high elevation and exposure of Niwot Ridge and typically dry atmospheric conditions result in large clear-sky atmospheric transmissivity, increased solar insolation, low magnitudes of incident longwave radiation, low air temperatures, and high wind velocities.
 The depth of snow accumulation on Niwot Ridge is extremely variable, being influenced by the interaction of high wind velocities and topography.
 Windswept areas devoid of snow may be found immediately adjacent to depositional areas with accumulations in excess of 8 m.

 D-1: (40º 03' 34'' N; 105º 37' 0'' W; 3739 m)

 D-1 is an Alpine Tundra site, located 2.6 km from the Continental Divide.
 This is the highest continuously operating weather station in North America.
 Topographic setting: ridge-top.
 Climate data completeness good from 1953 to present.
 Climate parameters measured include temperature, relative humidity, solar radiation, barometric pressure, wind speed and direction, precipitation, soil moisture and temperature.

 Albion Townsite: (40º 02' 34'' N; 105º 35' 32'' W; 3259 m)